EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### Review and complete the 'Run Container' app form

 The app form is prepopulated with the configuration to pull and run a 'hello TRE' container.
-When run, the container logs a greeting and information about folders mounted into the container.
+When run, the container logs a greeting and information about directories mounted into the container.

 Read the form entries in conjunction with the explanations below and make the suggested changes: